 While much of the NZ left has transitioned to postmodern and identity politics in relation to transgender ideology, there are some very good articles about that deploy Marxist methodology in relation to this subject.
 The one below is from the British marxist group Counterfire and appeared on their site here early last year under the title “The return of idealism: identity and the politics of oppression”.

 While dealing very thoroughly with the problem with identity politics and subjectivism that has taken over on the Left, the discussion on trans rights and women’s rights in this article is less convincing.
-It doesn’t address the violent misogyny of trans activists and the argument that trans are oppressed is also contentious.
+It rightly notes that the “I am whatever I say I am” position of “transwomen are women” is out-and-out postmodernism and not marxism (or any sort of materialism) but does not address the violent misogyny of trans activists; moreover, the argument that trans are oppressed is itself also contentious.
 They may face discrimination (though these days much less so) but they are not oppressed as such.

 Counterfire was founded several years ago by a group of former central leaders of the British SWP, including Lindsey German and John Rees.